Post

 • Aliases that share dependencies

-• Control dependencies from surrounding conditionals
+• Control dependencies from the conditionals around it

-• Weak vs. strong updates
+• Weak versus strong updates

 1